AnshulPandey-01/Todo-Application/README.md

-# ToDo App
+# <a href="https://todo-nodejs-project.herokuapp.com/">ToDo App</a>

+* A ToDo app deployed on Heroku.
-* ToDo application where user can add, update and delete their tasks.
+* The application allows users to add, update and delete their tasks.
 * The application has Sign-up and Log-in functionality and uses JWT and Cookies for authentication.

+<b>Project link</b>: <a href="https://todo-nodejs-project.herokuapp.com/">https://todo-nodejs-project.herokuapp.com</a>

 ## Technology Used
 * HTML